Art Marketing 101

 Your goal should be to pick a social media platform you will enjoy.
 If you enjoy the site, you will put in your best effort.
 Learn everything you can about the social media platform you decided to use and become a marketing master.

 To grow your business, you must evaluate and adjust your marketing strategies.
 Do not waste your time searching for a guaranteed marketing strategy to give you instant results.
 It does not exist.

 Many people are afraid to start something because it is not perfect.
 If you are waiting for a plan to be perfect before you start it, you will never begin.
 Develop a plan and put it into action.
 Assess the outcome and make any adjustments necessary to move forward.

 The most successful businesses are successful because they are experts at assessing and adjusting.

-If you want your artwork to sell, you will need to become a salesperson.
+If you want your artwork to sell, you must become a salesperson.
 That doesn’t mean you should be dishonest.
-Many people believe if they post their artwork online people are going to find it and purchase it.
+Many believe if they post their artwork online, people will find it and purchase it.
 That is simply not the case.
-You need to develop a strategic marketing plan which will drive traffic to your online Art Gallery.
-The more people who see your art, the better your chance will be for landing a sale.
+You must develop a strategic marketing plan to drive traffic to your online Art Gallery.
+The more people see your art, the better your chance of landing a sale.

-The last point that I would like to talk about is to keep learning.
+The last point I would like to discuss is to keep learning.
 Learn from your mistakes, learn from other artists, and learn from other successful businesses.
 Do not be afraid to ask for help.
 The more you learn, the more successful you will become.